What Is a North Dakota Auto Dealer Bond?

 How Does a North Dakota Auto Dealer Bond Work?

-Similar to other surety bonds, a North Dakota auto dealer bond includes three parties.
+Similar to other North Dakota surety bonds, an auto dealer bond includes three parties.

 The obligee, in this case, is the North Dakota Department of Transportation.
 This state agency requires the bond to be posted by the auto dealer.